nassBouz/Final-Project/README.md

 ## Future Features
 - Admin page to create classes, assign students , parents and teachers
 - Class page where users can connect and post.

+## Thank you
+To everyone, especially the instructors Brock , Isha, and Dalton